Equerry: United Kingdom

 Three mounted equerries in waiting at the Queen's Birthday Parade in 2018: Colonel Toby Browne (the Crown Equerry), Lieutenant Colonel Michael Vernon (an extra equerry), Major Nana Twumasi-Ankrah (Equerry in waiting).

 In the UK equerries are appointed by working members of the royal family and are drawn from junior officers of the British Armed Forces (normally captains or majors).
 The role involves being in regular close attendance both within the royal residence and outside on public engagements.

 The Royal Household also includes a number of "extra equerries" – honorary appointees drawn from among the current and retired senior officers of the Royal Household.
 They are comparatively rarely required for duty, but their attendance can be called upon if needed.

 The Crown Equerry is in charge of the Royal Mews Department and holds a distinct office.

 Equerries, temporary equerries and extra equerries are entitled to wear aiguillettes as part of their uniform, and to wear the appropriate royal cypher below their badges of rank on the shoulder board (or equivalent).
 Army officers serving as equerries or extra equerries may wear a distinctive cocked hat (with red and white upright feathers) when on duty in full dress uniform.

 Present day

 At the time of King Charles III's accession to the throne, the 'Household of the former Prince of Wales and Duchess of Cornwall' included two equerries.

-As of February 2024 the King's Household included a senior equerry (Lt Col. Jonathan Thompson), an equerry (Lt Cdr Will Thornton) and two assistant equerries (Capt.
-Hugh Scrope, Coldstream Guards, and Capt.
-Kat Anderson, Royal Artillery).

-In 2022 the Queen appointed her own equerry (Maj.
-Oliver Plunket, The Rifles).

-Individuals who have served as equerry to the King include: